GrinonBarrett/Taksidos/Core Rules/Creatures/Alligator, Common.md

 **Unarmed Attacks**;

- • Bite: The bear may perform a single bite against a foe within 1 yard.
+ • Bite: The alligator may perform a single bite against a foe within 1 yard.
 This is a melee bite attack.

 -----